 A camera lens is an optical body that features a single lens or an assembly of lenses that mounts to a camera body.
 Some lenses and interchangeable, while others are built into the construction of the camera body.
 Modern lenses attempt to set the angle of incidence and angle of refraction to equal values to decrease the amount of aberration, and feature a focus element that allows the operator to dictate which portions of the image are acceptably sharp, and which portions are blurred.

 How do camera lenses work?

-- Aperture allows a certain amount of light inside the lens.
+- Aperture dictates the amount of light that passes through the lens.

-- The light is focused onto the image sensor or film plane.
+- The lens focuses the light onto the image sensor (digital) or film plane (analog).